Southern Fried Catfish

 Fried catfish filets with tartar sauce.

-Catfish fried in a tasty cornmeal batter, served with homemade tartar sauce.
+Restaurant-quality catfish fried in a tasty cornmeal batter, served with homemade tartar sauce.
+Batter is gluten-free and contains no flour or eggs.

 Print Rate